 - Pee after sex to help prevent UTIs.
 Helps get that bacteria out.

 - Wipe front to back.
-Again, to prevent UTIs.
+Again, to prevent bacteria from the back end entering the front and causing UTIs.

 - Keep hydrated.
 Generally a good rule, but also helps flush your system.